cbg-ethz/V-pipe/utils/README.md

   ```
   and that file will in turn perform the **second step**: hard-linking all the files from `downloads/20210528_061936/Fastq` into `working/samples/`_{sample name}_`/`_{some date}_.
 - once the second step has been performed, you should be able to run V-pipe.
 - if the option `--batch` is provided, it will also generate an additional file `working/samples/batch.`_{some date}_`.yaml` including extra information gathered from the files (e.g. the _Library preparation kit_ listed in the input CSV).
-The paramter of `--batch` is used to provide the name of the lab for the `lab:` field in this file.
+The parameter of `--batch` is used to provide the name of the lab for the `lab:` field in this file.

 Available options: